Adolphe Hirsch: Life and career

-The work of the two Associations is well known: the International Bureau of Weights and Measures, in its twenty-five first years of activity, has ensured the precise unification of the metric system in all civilized countries; The Geodesic Association caused great works, coordinated scattered measurements, made them stand out from each other, and finally, gave us a more perfect knowledge of the shape and dimensions of our globe, of the distribution of the gravity, seas' and continents' level, at the same time that it provided, to all the staffs, the solid bases on which the charts were built.
+The International Bureau of Weights and Measures, in its twenty-five first years of activity, has ensured the precise unification of the metric system; The Geodesic Association coordinated scattered measurements; made them stand out from each other; and gave a more perfect knowledge of the shape and dimensions of the globe, the distribution of gravity on Earth, and the seas' and continents' level.
+At the same time, it provided, to all the staffs, the solid bases on which the charts were built.

-The works have grown under a skilful direction.
-In the year of the centenary of the metric system, the International Bureau was completing its first quarter of a century.
-Hirsch had the great satisfaction of seeing it in full prosperity; and if, last year before his death, his weakened health made him desire a well-earned rest and urged him to pass the secretariat of the Geodetic Association into younger hands, he found, still taking care of the International Bureau, a kind of paternal joy that made him overcome, by dint of energy, intolerable sufferings.
+In 1899, the year of the centenary of the metric system, the International Bureau was completing its first quarter of a century.
+In the last year before his death, Hirsch resigned the secretariat of the Geodetic Association, with his successors continuing to take care of the International Bureau.